Windows 7 For Dummies

 Windows 7 For Dummies’ foreign editions are listed here.
 If you know of any others, please let me know, and I’ll add them.

-Windows 7 per negati (Italian edition) will be available March 14, 2010.
+Windows 7 per negati (Italian edition) is available now.

-Windows 7 Tantusz Könyvek (Hungarian edition) will be available October 22, 2009.
+Windows 7 Tantusz Könyvek (Hungarian edition) is available now.
 (Thanks, Balint!)

 Comments